LLNL/merlin/docs/tutorial/2_installation.md

 ### Redis TLS Server

 This optional section details the setup of a Redis server with TLS for Merlin.
-The reddis TLS configuration can be found in the [Security With Redis](../user_guide/configuration.md#security-with-redis) section.
+The Redis TLS configuration can be found in the [Security With Redis](../user_guide/configuration.md#security-with-rediss_1) section.
 A newer Redis (version 6 or greater) must be used to enable TLS.

 A set of self-signed keys is created through the `tls-gen` package.
 These keys are then copied to a common directory for use in the Redis server and python.